Best 80% Lower Receivers for Aspiring Gunsmiths and Shooters

 WHY USE POLYMER 80 AR-10/15 LOWER RECEIVERS?

-Since we already introduced Polymer 80, let’s stay on that route.
-Polymer 80 makes more than Glock frames.
-They produce polymer AR 15 lower receivers.
+Since we have already introduced Polymer 80, let’s stick with that path.
+Polymer 80 isn’t just about Glock frames; they also produce polymer AR 15 and AR 10 lower receivers.

 POLYMER 80 AR-10/15 LOWER PROS AND CONS